Loading...

 How to consume Broth without glucose spikes

-Add non-starchy vegetables like broccoli, spinach, or kale to your broth to slow down glucose absorption.
+Add vegetables such as broccoli, spinach, or lentils to your broth to slow down glucose absorption.

 healthspan-mbl